-Biking the back lanes of the island of Ærø, I came to a lonely little church.
-Wandering through its graveyard, I noticed the name on every tombstone ended in "sen." The inscriptions, such as "Here lies Christian Hansen at anchor with his wife.
-He'll not weigh until he stands before God" seem to fit the salty charm of this tiny island on the south edge of Denmark.
+Biking the back lanes of the island of Ærø, I come to a lonely little church.
+Wandering through its graveyard, I notice the name on every tombstone ended in "sen." The inscriptions, such as "Here lies Christian Hansen at anchor with his wife.
+He'll not weigh until he stands before God" seem to fit the salty charm of this tiny island on the southern edge of Denmark.

 A lane leads downhill, dead-ending at a rugged bluff called Vodrup Klint.
 If I were a pagan, I'd worship here — the sea, the wind, and the chilling view.
 The land steps in sloppy slabs down to the sea.
 The giant terraces are a clear reminder that when saturated with water, the slabs of clay that make up the land here get slick, and entire chunks can slip and slide.

 While the wind at the top could drag a kite-flier, the beach below is ideal for sunbathing.
-I can't see Germany, which is just across the water, but I do see a big stone which commemorates the return of the island to Denmark from Germany in 1750.
+I can't see Germany, which is just across the water, but I do see a big stone that commemorates the return of the island to Denmark from Germany in 1750.

 As they do all over Europe, churches mark pre-Christian holy sites.
 In a field adjacent to the next church, stands the Langdyssen Tingstedet — a 6,000-year-old dolmen.
 This was an early Neolithic burial place.
 While Ærø once had more than 200 of these prehistoric tombs, only 13 survive.

 The name "Tingstedet" indicates that this was a Viking assembly spot.
 The site evokes the scene a thousand years ago of Viking chiefs representing the island's various communities gathering here around their ancestors' tombs.
 The site is a raised mound the shape and length (30 yards) of a Viking ship.
 Lining the mound are stones that were considered fertility aids: For centuries, locals in need of extra virility chipped off bits and took them home.